-With the close proximity and forced cuddling, excess body heat is inevitable.
+With the close proximity and forced cuddling, excess body heat is inevitable, according to Trish, editor of SleepDelivered.
 Partners might think that the easiest solution would be to wear as little clothing as possible; however, the more skin-on-skin contact between the two, the more sleeping becomes a sticky, sweaty mess.
 Instead, partners should opt for lightweight clothing that allows both parties to remain comfortable and dry.
 By doing so, neither individual will be weighed down by heavy clothing, but each will also avoid uncomfortable sweat from the other partner.

 3. Safety first

 Lofted beds are great because they allow roommates to optimize their small, shared space.
 However, when spending the night with one’s partner, one poses a dangerous risk.
 Not only is it easy to fall off of such a small space as a twin XL bed, but adding in the extra body and the height makes the risk even more likely and daunting.
 In such situation, bed rails can be your best friend.

 It might feel childish to have a safety rail on the bed, but better safe than sorry if the alternative is having an intimate evening end in an injury.
 Students should do themselves and their future partners a favor in choosing to use safety precautions.

 4. Bathroom breaks

 Everyone needs to relieve themselves in the middle of the night sometimes, but getting in and out of a twin XL bed shared between two people will most likely wake up the other party involved.

 Partners should be mindful of this and take a trip to the bathroom before they go to sleep, in order to allow both them and their nightly companion to sleep soundly, without being interrupted by the other’s movement.